Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Scaling Diffusion Language Models Data, Sizes and Tasks

-\item \textbi{Eliciting generalist capabilities on extensive tasks via instruction finetuning.} Finetuning on a collection of tasks phrased as instructions (\ie, instruction finetuning) enables language models to better respond to instruction prompts and generalize to unseen tasks~\citep{wei2021flanv1,chung2022scalingflan}.
-Inspired by this, we apply diffusive adaptation to pretrained masked language models by instruction finetuning to study whether diffusion language models can acquire few-shot and zero-shot abilities like modern autoregressive LLMs. \end{itemize}
+\item \textbi{Eliciting generalist capabilities on extensive tasks via instruction finetuning.} Finetuning on a collection of tasks phrased as instructions (\ie, instruction finetuning) enables LMs to better respond to instruction prompts and generalize to unseen tasks~\citep{wei2021flanv1,chung2022scalingflan}.
+Inspired by this, we apply diffusive adaptation to pre-trained masked LMs by instruction finetuning to study whether {\method}s can acquire few-shot and zero-shot abilities like autoregressive LLMs. \end{itemize}

-Both scenarios handle conditional sequence generation tasks from input to output, which require the model to generate target sequences according to the given prompts.
-To handle these with a decoder-only model, we organize the data in a prompt-response format\footnote{ A prompt-\uline{response} formatted example for German-to-English translation (``Vielen dank'' - ``Thank you''): ``Translate the German sentence into English.
+\paragraph{Engineering considerations for scaling.} Both scenarios above handle conditional sequence generation tasks from input to output, which require the model to generate target sequences according to the given prompts.
+Instead of incorporating an extra encoder, we handle conditional generation by organizing data in a prompt-response format\footnote{ A prompt-\underline{response} formatted example for German$\to$English translation (Vielen dank$\to$Thank you): ``Translate the German sentence to English.
 German: Vielen dank.
-English: \uline{Thank you.}'' }.
+English: \underline{Thank you.}'' }.
+This enables our model to share the same training infrastructure as prevailing large decoder-only AR LMs~\citep{brown2020lgpt3,touvron2023llama,touvron2023llama2,jiang2023mistral} while incorporating extra encoder adds to the complexity in key techniques for scaling LLMs such as pipeline parallelism~\citep{harlap2018pipedream,huang2019gpipe,li2021chimera}.
+Our design decision ensures the scalability of our {\method}s in engineering.

+Besides, we incorporate a length predictor, a common practice in non-autoregressive text generation~\citep{gu2018non}, to determine the lengths of predicted sequences.
+We pick its top-$k$ length predictions for parallel length beam search, where $k$ is referred to as the length beam size.
 During tuning, we only apply the diffusion process to the target response tokens and compute loss on them.
 During inference, we append the initial fully masked sequences to the prompts and denoise from them.